Pinnacle Associates Ltd. Purchases 7,670 Shares of Aptiv PLC (NYSE:APTV)

-Pinnacle Associates Ltd. boosted its position in shares of Aptiv PLC (NYSE:APTV) by 25.8% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 37,420 shares of the auto parts company’s stock after purchasing an additional 7,670 shares during the period.
-Pinnacle Associates Ltd.’s holdings in Aptiv were worth $4,875,000 at the end of the most recent quarter.
+Pinnacle Associates Ltd. raised its position in Aptiv PLC (NYSE:APTV) by 25.8% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 37,420 shares of the auto parts company’s stock after acquiring an additional 7,670 shares during the quarter.
+Pinnacle Associates Ltd.’s holdings in Aptiv were worth $4,875,000 at the end of the most recent reporting period.

+In other news, CFO Joseph R. Massaro sold 4,317 shares of the firm’s stock in a transaction dated Monday, November 2nd.
+The stock was sold at an average price of $96.91, for a total value of $418,360.47.
+Following the completion of the sale, the chief financial officer now directly owns 150,736 shares in the company, valued at approximately $14,607,825.76.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+0.55% of the stock is currently owned by corporate insiders.

-Aptiv (NYSE:APTV) last issued its quarterly earnings results on Thursday, October 29th.
-The auto parts company reported $1.13 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.79 by $0.34.
-The firm had revenue of $3.67 billion during the quarter, compared to the consensus estimate of $3.31 billion.
+Aptiv (NYSE:APTV) last released its earnings results on Thursday, October 29th.
+The auto parts company reported $1.13 EPS for the quarter, topping the consensus estimate of $0.79 by $0.34.
 Aptiv had a return on equity of 8.42% and a net margin of 13.94%.
-The business’s revenue was up 3.1% compared to the same quarter last year.
-During the same period last year, the business posted $1.27 EPS.
+The business had revenue of $3.67 billion during the quarter, compared to analysts’ expectations of $3.31 billion.
+During the same quarter last year, the firm posted $1.27 earnings per share.
+The firm’s revenue was up 3.1% on a year-over-year basis.
 As a group, equities analysts expect that Aptiv PLC will post 1.75 earnings per share for the current fiscal year.

+APTV has been the subject of a number of research reports.
+Wolfe Research upgraded shares of Aptiv from a “peer perform” rating to an “outperform” rating and raised their target price for the stock from $108.00 to $140.00 in a research note on Thursday, November 12th.
+Jefferies Financial Group boosted their target price on shares of Aptiv from $96.00 to $113.00 and gave the company a “buy” rating in a research report on Thursday, October 15th.
+Benchmark cut shares of Aptiv from a “buy” rating to a “hold” rating in a report on Monday, November 2nd.
+They noted that the move was a valuation call.
+Argus assumed coverage on shares of Aptiv in a research report on Wednesday, December 16th.
+They issued a “buy” rating for the company.
+They noted that the move was a valuation call.
+Finally, Raymond James increased their price target on Aptiv from $85.00 to $109.00 and gave the stock an “outperform” rating in a research report on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and twenty have assigned a buy rating to the company.
+Aptiv has a consensus rating of “Buy” and a consensus price target of $106.74.

 Aptiv Profile